 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

 - No reported trail closures.

 Parking is not available for Teague Hill Preserve.
-Access is only available via the Bay Area Ridge Trail that connects through the adjacent Huddart Park (Santa Clara County Parks)
+Access is only available via the Bay Area Ridge Trail that connects through the adjacent Huddart Park (a San Mateo County park)

 - Bicyclists: Bikes are NOT allowed in this Preserve.
 For information on preserves open to bikes visit the Bicycle Access page.

 - Dogs: Dogs are not allowed in this Preserve.
 For information on dog-friendly preserves visit the Dog Access page.
 In accordance with the Americans with Disabilities Act, Midpen accommodates service dogs in preserves wherever we allow public access.